Graduate Medical Education

 Research is a Key Component of Orthopedic Surgery Residency

 Residents are required to participate in scholarly activities.
 Residents are encouraged to become involved in established basic science and clinical surgical projects, as well as to start their own new projects.
-In addition, each resident is given a dedicated two-month block of time in their PGY-4 year to carry out any basic science or clinical research project that interests them.
-Each resident is required to present a paper on basic science or clinical research in their fifth year to the faculty and residents of the department.
+In addition, each resident is given dedicated time in each of their 3 months rotations during their PGY-2 though PGY – 5 years to conduct any basic science or clinical research project that interests them.
 It is expected that the resident will complete at least one research project prior to graduation that leads to publication and/or presentation at a national or regional conference.